 SCF offers classes in a condensed, accelerated format for those students who find it convenient to attend classes during times other than those in the traditional full semester term.
 Often such classes may be in a blended format, where students do some onsite classes coupled with online lessons.
-Students should check the SCF schedule of classes or with Student Services advisors to determine which accelerated courses will best meet their academic needs.
+Students should check the SCF schedule of classes and consult with a College and Career Success Coach to determine which accelerated courses will best meet their academic needs.

 The College offers students the opportunity to attend a wide range of classes within a convenient evening schedule.
 Classes in the evening program traditionally run one or two nights a week.
 Academic advising is available on selected evenings until 6 p.m. to assist students with the advisement process and help them develop an area of study.

 Weekend courses allow students to attend classes on Saturdays.
 Students can combine weekend classes with day, evening or distance learning courses to accelerate their program of study.
 Weekend classes may be a semester-long face-to-face class or may be presented in a blended format, combining classroom instruction with online learning.
 Weekend College at Lakewood Ranch provides students with an option of earning their A.A. degree by taking a combination of Friday and Saturday classes.